Pylinkage

 Using pip

-This package is in the PyPi as pylinkage, and can be installed using:
+This package is on PyPI as pylinkage, and can be installed using:

 pip install pylinkage